 Cat sleep fact: Cats may sleep up to 16 hours per day.
 Depending upon age, level of activity, current state of health, temperature, and so on, your cat may sleep more or less than this.
 Just because your cat is resting doesn't mean she's asleep, either.
 As your cat ages, she may sleep more and more, and seeking warmth may become more and more important.

-Below are some items from the folks at Catsplay that may interest you.
+Below are some items from the folks at Catsplay.

 Cat sleep fact: Cats are primarily nocturnal hunters, but can adapt, to some degree to human schedules.
 They can, of course, sleep anytime and almost anywhere, sometimes in the most uncomfortable looking positions.